vladfaust/unity-wakatime/README.md

         }
     }
     ```

-2. To manually update you need to delete from `lock` section in `Packages/manifest.json` something like this:
+2. To update the package you need to delete the package lock entry in the `lock` section in `Packages/manifest.json`.
+The entry to delete could look like this:

     ```json
     "com.vladfaust.unitywakatime": {
       "hash": "31fe84232fc9f9c6e9606dc9e5a285886a94f26b",